Ensuring Fair Child Support

-What Child Support Covers in California
+What Child Support Covers In California

 How Long Does Child Support Last?

 Both parents have an obligation to support their minor children financially.
-Child support generally lasts until the child turns 18, but can continue until the child turns 19 in certain circumstances or on into adulthood if the child is disabled and not self-supporting.
+Child support generally lasts until the child turns 18, but can continue until the child turns 19 in certain circumstances or on into adulthood if the child is disabled and are not able to be self-supporting.
 Parents may agree to be bound by an order providing support to a child after support would otherwise terminate.
-For example, the parties may agree to provide funding for a child's college education.
+For example, the parties may agree to provide funding for a child’s college education.

 Child Support Guidelines

 In California, child support is calculated according to a guideline or formula based on factors such as:

 - The earning capacity of each parent

 - How much time the children spend with each parent

 - Medical, health insurance and certain other expenses

 The parents can also agree on a different amount not based on the guideline.
 The court will generally approve the parents’ plan if it is in the best interest of the child, and made with full knowledge of child support rights and the amount set by the guideline.